pyOpenSci/python-package-guide/documentation/repository-files/readme-file-best-practices.md

 The README.md file is the landing page of:

-* Your package as it appears on a repository site such as PyPI or Anaconda
+* Your package as it appears on a repository site such as PyPI or Anaconda.org
 * Your package's GitHub repository

 Your README.md file is also used as a measure of package and community